 Dr. Safier is dual board certified in obstetrics and gynecology and reproductive endocrinology and infertility.
 She graduated from Cornell University and then returned home to South Florida, where she attended medical school at the University of Miami Miller School of Medicine.
 Dr. Safier completed her obstetrics and gynecology residency at Weill Cornell-New York-Presbyterian Hospital in Manhattan, and then went on to complete subspecialty training in reproductive endocrinology and infertility at Columbia-New York-Presbyterian Hospital.
 During her training, Dr. Safier was awarded the Special Resident in Minimally Invasive Gynecology Award (by American Association of Gynecologic Laparoscopists), has presented her research at national meetings and has published on topics including polycystic ovary syndrome, fertility options in HIV discordant couples, in vitro fertilization, ovarian reserve testing, fertility preservation and oocyte donation.
 She completed her thesis work on gene editing using CRISPR/Cas9 in haploid human pluripotent stem cells.

-She is a Fellow of the American College of Obstetrics and Gynecology, a member of the American Society of Reproductive Medicine as well as the Suffolk County Ob/Gyn Society.
+She is a fellow of the American College of Obstetricians and Gynecologists, a member of the American Society of Reproductive Medicine as well as the Suffolk County Ob/Gyn Society.
 Dr. Safier currently holds an appointment as a Clinical Assistant Professor in the Department of Obstetrics and Gynecology and Reproductive Medicine at Stony Brook University.

 Born and raised in Florida, Dr. Safier settled in Eastern Long Island with her husband and two children.
 Her special interests include infertility, fertility preservation, genetic testing, and polycystic ovary syndrome.